Twitter once muzzled Russian and Chinese state propaganda. That's over now

 On April 6, several days after the uptick began, the group noticed the company's "Platform Use Guidelines" were quietly amended to remove a sentence saying "Twitter will not recommend or amplify" state-affiliated media accounts.

-"This whole episode shows what happens when we cede public debate to tech companies," said Alyssa Kann, who works for the Atlantic Council's Digital Forensic Research Lab and reviewed the government accounts.
+"This whole episode shows what happens when we cede public debate to tech companies," said Alyssa Kann, a research associate for DFRLab who reviewed the government accounts.

 "When we have the public square in what is effectively one man's private billionaire playground, I think things like this can happen," she said.